Wave Pattern

 Modelling Floodplain Evolution

-40 seconds From CHILD model at CU Boulder
+40 seconds from CHILD model at CU Boulder